ianare/exif-py/README.rst

 Compatibility
 *************

-EXIF.py is tested and officially supported on the following Python versions:
+EXIF.py is tested and officially supported on Python 3.5 to 3.10

-- 3.5
-- 3.6
-- 3.7
-- 3.8

 Starting with version ``3.0.0``, Python2 compatibility is dropped *completely* (syntax errors due to type hinting).